Gas in Globular Clusters I: Gas Retention and Its Possible Consequences: Introduction

 \item \textbf{Collisionless versus collisional stellar winds.} In low-density environments, gravitationally unbound wind ejecta behave effectively as if they are collisionless.
 However, in dense cluster cores, frequent wind-wind collisions may occur, thermally releasing their kinetic energy and slowing down the outflow, greatly enhancing retention (Section~\ref{sec:Winds}), which has been neglected in many previous analytic treatments \citep[e.g.][]{Krause2016}.

 \item \textbf{Fate of retained gas.} Dense intracluster medium may cool and fragment, potentially forming new stars \citep{DErcole2008}.
-However, contracting protostellar cores with radii $r_{\text{core}}$ embedded in a dense stellar background with velocity dispersion $\sigma$ and stellar density $n_\star$ are subject to disruptive encounters on timescales
+However, contracting protostellar cores even near the half-mass radius in globular clusters are subject to disruptive encounters on timescales $t_{\text{enc}}\sim 10^3-10^4\, \text{yr}$, preventing collapse and instead directing the gas into Bondi-Hoyle-type accretion flows (Section~\ref{sec:GasFate}).